jamesbvaughan/jamesbvaughan.com/content/posts/casio-f91w-apple-watch/index.md

 ---
-title: "Putting the Casio F-91W band on an Apple Watch"
+title: Putting the Casio F-91W band on an Apple Watch
 date: 2020-12-31
 ---